paigeegorry/return-of-pokedex/LAB.md

  |    |
  |    +-- Sort
  |
- +-- Results
+ +-- Pokedex
       |
-      + Tile
+      + Pokemon
 ```

 ### App

 Top-level container.
 Mediate between `Filter`/`Sort` in Header and Results.

-`App` will need to own the pokedex data and have a set of computed properties for applying
+`App` will need to own the data:
+* pokedex
+* filter/sort

-the filter and the sort (this is what will be based to `Results`
+And have a set of computed properties for applying the filter and the sort (the result of which will be passed to `Pokedex`)

 #### Header